How Often Should Laser Hair Removal Be Done?

 After your hair has shed, you will notice that the area will be smooth and hair-free for several weeks.
 Once the hair starts to grow in again, it’s time for your next treatment.

-Did you know that Sheen Vein Institute offers laser hair removal in St. Louis?
+Did you know that Sheen Vein and Cosmetics offers laser hair removal in St. Louis?
 Contact us today to learn more about this service and schedule your appointment today!